dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/additional-scenarios.md

 :::moniker-end

-This example uses Azure Active Directory (AAD) for authentication.
+This example uses Microsoft Entra (ME-ID) for authentication.
 In `Program.cs`:

 * The `ApplicationAuthenticationState` is configured as the Microsoft Authentication Library (MSAL) `RemoteAuthenticationState` type.
 * The state container is registered in the service container.